mNemlaghi/mNemlaghi.github.io/embedding-adapters/readme.md

 Let's see the menu for today, lots to uncover between practice and concepts.

 1. _Hors d'oeuvre_ 🥗 is [Synthetic data generation](part-one-data-generation): we're going to go through a 10-K earnings document, in order to create accurate question/answers pairs.
 Rather a practical guide on how to generate data from an LLM and how to enforce JSON output
-2. Part 1 🥘 is our *plat de résistance*: we're going to [explain & design the adapters](part-two-adapters-training).
+2. 2nd part  is our *plat de résistance* 🥘: we're going to [explain & design the adapters](part-two-adapters-training).
 Conceptual but contains some practical tips.
 3. _Fromage_  🧀: in part 3(coming soon), we'll evaluate and interpret the performances during part 2.
 4. And finally, the  _dessert_ 🍰:  we're going to perform a RAG system benchmark over an annual report to highlight, in practice, the added value of adapters (coming soon as well)